ashdavies/talks/2025/06/beyond-the-ui/beyond-the-ui.md

 ![right 25%](jetpack-compose-logo.png)

+^ Years of collaboration with Google and JetBrains

+^ Overhaul of Kotlin compiler for plugins

-^ What prompted Google and JetBrains to build this?
+^ What prompted this?

 ---